hpfem/hermes/doc/src/installation/mac.rst

 **Known issues**: Hermes has built-in OpenGL visualization based on FreeGlut, but this package comes with certain installation difficulties.
 If you encounter Glut-related problems, set H2D_WITH_GLUT to NO in Cmake.vars, build Hermes without Glut, and use VTK output for visualization.
-For some reason tutorial example 34-remote-computing, the corresponding test, and the test views/zoom-to-fit do not compile (as of November 24, 2010).
-We work on these problems as time permits.

 **Step 1**: Make sure you have XCode installed.
 This should be on the installation disks which came with your Mac.
 XCode contains the GNU compilers, make